ThomasDOtto/ILRA/README.md

 ## ILRA arguments
 ```
-ILRA.sh -a <Assembly> -o <Results directory> -c <Long reads corrected reads> -n <Name of results> -r <Reference genome for ABACAS2> -I <Root name of Illumina short reads> -t <Number of cores to use> -s <First sequence name to circularize> -S <Second sequence name to circularize> -i <Number of iterations for iCORN2> -f <Size threshold for discarding contigs> -R <Insert size range for Illumina short reads> -T <NCBI taxonomy id to extract> -g <GFF reference genes annotation file> -L <Long reads sequencing technology> -e <Telomeric sequence left> -E <Telomeric sequence right> -m <Execution mode> -C <Perform error correction by short reads> -h <Show help>
+ILRA.sh -a <Assembly> -o <Results directory> -c <Long reads corrected reads> -n <Name> -r <Reference genome> -I <Root name of Illumina short reads> -t <Number of cores to use> -s <First sequence name to circularize> -S <Second sequence name to circularize> -i <Number of iterations for iCORN2> -f <Size threshold for discarding contigs> -R <Insert size range for Illumina short reads> -T <NCBI taxonomy id to extract> -g <GFF reference genes annotation file> -L <Long reads sequencing technology> -e <Telomeric sequence left> -E <Telomeric sequence right> -m <Execution mode> -C <Perform error correction by short reads> -d <Step to commence the run> -h <Show help>
 ```
 Parameters are not positional.
-If you did not provide any required parameter, the pipeline will exit or use default values if possible (check the help, the log after execution or the 'Arguments / Variables' section in the main file 'ILRA.sh').
+If you did not provide a required parameter, the pipeline may exit or use default values if possible (check the help, the log after execution, and the 'Arguments / Variables' section in the ILRA main script 'ILRA.sh').

-Please refer to the help page for futher details:
+Please refer to the help for futher details:
 ```
 ILRA.sh -h
 ```
-In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output (the file 'XXX.ILRA.fasta')
+In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output (the file 'Name.ILRA.fasta').

 Please provide or not the arguments '-C' and '-I' to indicate whether to use short reads to perform error correction (iCORN2) and to find overlapped contigs (ILRA.findoverlaps_ver3.pl).

-Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) is going to be skipped and assessment by QUAST would be run without the reference.
+Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) are going to be skipped and assessment by QUAST would be run without the reference.
 Similarly, the availability of a reference annotation (argument '-g') would determine the mode to run QUAST.
+The debug mode (argument '-d' makes possible to resumen the execution of ILRA from a particular step).

 Finally, ILRA can be run in alternative modes (argument '-m'):
-* '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive
+* '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive.
-* '-m blast': To perform decontamination and formatting for online submission based on blasting against databases, which would be less computationally expensive
+* '-m blast': To perform decontamination and formatting for online submission based on blasting against databases, which would be less computationally expensive.
-* '-m both': To perform both
+* '-m both': To perform both.
-* '-m light': To skip decontamination and expedite the process (default if argument not provided)
+* '-m light': To skip decontamination and expedite the process (default if argument not provided).